How fast you can run one mile depends on a number of factors, including your fitness level and genetics.

 Many factors, including age and sex, can influence your running speed.
 But increasing your fitness level and building up endurance can help you get faster.

 If you want to improve your average mile time:

 - Try to do a variety of workouts each week.
 For example, include a long run in your workout schedule, followed by a speed or interval training session on a track or trail.

-- It’s also important to stay hydrated when you run
+- Stay hydrated when you run.

 Before starting a new fitness routine, get approval from your doctor.